-As one of the technical sections of RSD, DNA Sequencing Section provides support to researchers in promoting advances in biological science by providing genomic analyses services.
-Services offered include next-generation sequencing (NGS) support in a wide range of NGS applications, such as de novo genome sequencing, re-sequencing, RNA sequencing, and ChIP sequencing, etc. Currently, the section has seven NGS sequencers: Illumina NovaSeq6000, Illumina Hiseq4000, Illumina HiSeq2500, Illumina MiSeq, PacBio RSII, Oxford Nanopore MinION and Oxford Nanopore PromethION.
+As one of the technical sections of RSD, Sequencing Section provides support to researchers in promoting advances in biological science by providing genomic analysis services.
+Services offered include next-generation sequencing (NGS) support in a wide range of NGS applications, such as de novo genome sequencing, re-sequencing, RNA sequencing, and ChIP-sequencing, etc. Currently, the section has the following NGS sequencers: Illumina NovaSeq6000, Illumina MiSeq, Illumina iSeq, PacBio Sequel II, Oxford Nanopore MinION, and Oxford Nanopore PromethION.
 In addition, the section owns capillary sequencers, realtime PCR, microarray and etc. for common use.

 - Provide consultation to researchers on experimental protocols and sequencing strategies based on their research purposes.